-Participants will also learn how to utilize sustainable value stream mapping; an approach of overlaying sustainability data to visualize and identify opportunities for water reduction, improvement in performance and cost savings.
+Along with other water management topics, participants learned how to utilize sustainable value stream mapping; an approach of overlaying sustainability data to visualize and identify opportunities for water reduction, improvement in performance and cost savings.

-KPPC SSBI Energy Use and Emissions Calculator
+SSBI Energy, Water and GHG Emissions Calculator

 Articles, case studies, best practices, and other information that can help to make your distillery or brewery more sustainable.